anjalisarawgi/mlops_sign_mnist/README.md

 > *complete copy of our development environment, one would have to run the following commands*
 >
 > Answer:
+> We used a virtual environment to isolate the project's dependencies from the system-wide Python packages.
+> We kept track of all the packages and their versions in a requirements.txt file.
+This file lists all the dependencies required by the project, and a new team member will have to install these.
+> We also created a Dockerfile to containerize the application.
+This ensures that the project runs in the same environment regardless of where it is deployed.
+The Dockerfile includes all the necessary steps to set up the environment, including installing dependencies.
+Thus instead of using the requirements.txt file for the environment they can instead build and run the Docker container.

 --- question 4 fill here ---